cyclone-scheme/cloudburst/Readme.md

   writing to stdout for the object
 - then get models working at some level (maybe postgres integration?)
 - Deployment.
 It may not make sense to deploy the whole tree, do we have a convenience way to package up the app/content/views for deploying a site?
+- Program to generate scaffolding, and docs for it
+- Cyclone-winds package to install everything
+- github action to build and test everything

 # Overview